aksingh135/Ligand-screening/README.md

        2. Merging\_logs.sh (Merges all of the docking logs obtained from the multiple-ligand docking and stores it in: *all\_logs_n.txt*.)
        3. logs\_extract\_merged.py (Extracts the top binding score in the merged doc *all\_logs_n.txt*.)
        4. Merged\_log.txt
-       5. Cleaning step: `awk ‘/^n_ligand/’ merged_log.txt > output.txt`
+       5. Cleaning step: `awk ‘/^ligand/’ merged_log.txt > output.txt`
        6. View output.txt in excel
-     **NOTE:** 'n\_' was replaced with 'p\_' when extracting docking scores for the positive dataset.

 ### 2. Feature selection
 Docking scores and experimental data were used as features for the classification models.
-- Docking data was converted to a binary format using a threshold determined via EC50 values comparable to GPR119 agonist OEA: [BioAssay_Activity.ipynb](https://colab.research.google.com/drive/1lHBy0eFzV4cYg5f3pb8xqcsQuLhCiIyM#scrollTo=qWW7desIV_d9) anything at the threshold and above was labeled with '1' and anything below was '0'.
+- Docking data was converted to a binary format using a threshold determined via EC50 values comparable to the GPCR agonist: [All_data_BioAssay_Activity.ipynb](https://colab.research.google.com/drive/1Z6bVGads8U7UhO1Mp23xJcAhA_8W6v8Z?usp=sharing) anything at the threshold and above was labeled with '1' and anything below was '0'.
 - Experimental data was converted to binary such that '1' was assigned to binding and '0' indicated non-binding.

 ### 3. LLM model and predictions